This post is also available in: 繁體中文 (Chinese (Traditional)) 简体中文 (Chinese (Simplified))

 • The HK Business Registration Certificate (government fee)(BR Fee): Refer to Business Registration Fee.

-• Levy to the Protection of Wages on Insolvency Fund
+• Levy to the Protection of Wages on Insolvency Fund.

-• Company registration Hong Kong one-year certificate
+• Company registration in Hong Kong: one-year certificate, three-year certificate.

 1. Company’s Articles of Association.

-2. A Notice to Business Registration Office (IRBR1)
+2. A Notice to Business Registration Office (IRBR1).

 3. A completed company incorporation form with the following information:

-• Company name
+• Company name.

-• Registered company Hong Kong address
+• Registered company Hong Kong address.

-• Proposed business activities description
+• Proposed business activities description.

-• Details of director(s), shareholder(s) and company secretary
+• Details of director(s), shareholder(s) and company secretary.

-• Member’s liability
+• Member’s liability.

-• Share capital register on company incorporation
+• Share capital register on company incorporation.

-• Number of shares subscribed by the subscribers
+• Number of shares subscribed by the subscribers.

 4. Information required for non-resident director(s) and shareholder(s):

-• Passport copy
+• Passport copy.

-• Proof of overseas residential address
+• Proof of overseas residential address.

 5. Information required for resident director(s) and shareholder(s):

-• Hong Kong identity card copy
+• Hong Kong identity card copy.

-• Proof of residential address copy
+• Proof of residential address copy.

 6. Information required for corporate director(s) and shareholder(s):

-• Parent company registration documents copy (i.e. Company Incorporation Certificate and Articles of Association)
+• Parent company registration documents copy (i.e. Company Incorporation Certificate and Articles of Association).

 What is the Company Incorporation Process?